 This afternoon, it is time to venture deeper into the local culture and understand the Greek and Jewish heritage in Istanbul.
 Located along the shores of the Golden Horn, the Fener district was once the Greek centre in Istanbul and is now becoming one of the city’s trendy design districts.
 With its steep cobble stoned streets dominated by the Rum Lisesi (Greek Orthodox College) and the Ecumenical Patriarchate Church of St. George is considered to be for Orthodox Christians, the equivalent of St. Peters in Rome.

 Balat was once the Jewish quarter during the Byzantine Empire as well as the Ottoman period, with three synagogues still operating.
 With its colourful Ottoman houses in various states of repair, this area is a photographers dream.
 Sunday is market day with locals selling fresh vegetables and fruit.
-Transfer by vehicle to the Chora Museum, a Byzantine Church from the 4th century, converted to a mosque during Ottoman times.
-It is famous for its early Christian Mosaics.
 Return to your hotel by car.

 Overnight Four Seasons Sultanahmet or similar